mgrolinger/plantumlstubber/README.md

 Using the _template_newApplication.yaml without modifying it would generate in the root folder "Component", for instance the following folders.
 ![](documentation/component_folder_result.png)

-Please note that there are a number of other sub-folders as well, such as Mailserver and Filesystem.
+Please note that there are a number of other sub-folders as well, such as email server and file system.
 For those are yaml files packaged in the project as well.

 Stepping down into the folder NewApplication (generated from the template), you will find a newApplication_example.puml.
 This file will use plantUML to generate the following image.
 ![](documentation/component_generated_result.png)

 ## Building your own repository
-Over the time more and more application are prepared and are waiting to be reused.
+Over the time more and more application fill up a repository and are available for reuse.
 I usually have one subfolder where I keep those re-usable files (e.g. _includes_) and a second subfolder (e.g. _documentation_) where I keep my files for the specific use case.

-Files from the _documentation_ folder may !include files from the _include_ folder but you may want to prevent to !include within the folder.
+Files from the _documentation_ folder may !include files from the _include_ folder, but you may want to prevent to !include within the folder.
 Files in the _include_ folder may !include each other, but should never !include files from the _documentation_ folder.

 ```